Best Time to Have a Garage Door Installed

 An imbalanced garage door will pressure the opener, rollers, springs and other parts to work harder, creating friction that can be noisy.
 Here are a few reasons your door may be off-balance and your garage door opener is making noise.

-• Wear and tear: If your garage door is old and has seen daily use for years, the resulting wear and tear can cause it to be off-balance.
-You will hear grinding and other loud noises during operation.
+- Wear and tear: If your garage door is old and has seen daily use for years, the resulting wear and tear can cause it to be off-balance.
+You will hear grinding and other loud noises during use.
 In this case, consider the effectiveness of a maintenance checkup to determine the extent of wear and tear damage.

 Check for a Faulty Opener Motor